 20 Nebuzaradan, the chief of the guards, took them and brought them to the king of Babylon at Riblah.

 כ וַיִּקַּח אֹתָם נְבוּזַרְאֲדָן רַב־טַבָּחִים וַיֹּלֶךְ אֹתָם עַל־מֶלֶךְ בָּבֶל רִבְלָתָה׃

 21 The king of Babylon had them struck down and put to death at Riblah, in the region of Hamath.
 Thus Yehuda was exiled from its land.

-23 When the officers of the troops and their men heard that the king of Babylon had put Gedalia in charge, they came to Gedalia at Mitzpa with Ishmael son of Nethaniah, Yochanan son of Kareah, Seraya son of Tanhumeth the Netophathite, and Jaazaniah son of the Maachite, together with their men.
+23 When the officers of the troops and their men heard that the king of Babylon had put Gedalya in charge, they came to Gedalya at Mitzpa with Ishmael son of Nethaniah, Yochanan son of Kareah, Seraya son of Tanhumeth the Netophathite, and Jaazaniah son of the Maachite, together with their men.

 26 And all the people, young and old, and the officers of the troops set out and went to Egypt because they were afraid of the Chaldeans.